-Different Christian traditions have different ways of expressing the relationship one has with God, so whether you use the term “born again” or not is not important.
+Different Christian traditions vary in how they express the relationship one has with God, so whether you use the term “born again” or not is not important.
 It’s the truth behind the phrase that counts.
-The classic passage from the Bible that answers this question is John 3:1-21.
-The Lord Jesus Christ is talking to Nicodemus, a prominent Pharisee and member of the Sanhedrin (the ruling body of the Jews).
-Nicodemus had come to him with questions.
+The answer to “Are you born again” is found in the Bible, John 3:1-21.
+Jesus Christ is talking to a prominent Jewish religious leader named Nicodemus, who had come to him with questions.
 Like most people, Nicodemus believed in God; he just didn’t have the relationship with him that God insists upon.

-If you have never trusted in the Lord Jesus Christ as your Savior, will you consider the prompting of the Holy Spirit as He speaks to your heart?
-You need to be born again.
+If you have never trusted in the Lord Jesus Christ as your Savior, you need to be born again.
+Will you consider the prompting of the Holy Spirit as He speaks to your heart?
 Will you pray the prayer of repentance and become a new creation in Christ today?
-“Yet to all who received him, to those who believed in his name, he gave the right to become children of God— children born not of natural descent, nor of human decision or a husband’s will, but born of God.”
-(John 1:12-13)
+“To anyone who who received him, who believed in his name, he gave the right to become children of God.”

 If you want to accept Jesus Christ as your Savior and be born again, here is a sample prayer.
-Remember, saying this prayer or any other prayer will not save you.
-It is only trusting in Christ that can save you from sin.
-This prayer is simply a way to express to God your faith in Him and thank Him for providing for your salvation.
+It’s simply a way to express to God your faith in Him and thank Him for providing for your salvation.
 “God, I know that I have sinned against you and am deserving of punishment.
 But Jesus Christ took the punishment that I deserve so that through faith in Him I could be forgiven.
-I place my trust in You for salvation.
+I place my trust in Him alone for salvation.
 Thank You for Your wonderful grace and forgiveness—the gift of eternal life!
 Amen!”